Advancing Women in STEM through Institutional Transformation at Adams State University

 - Women spent more time in student interactions outside of the classroom

 - Women and men spent equal amount of time on teaching and are on an equal number of committees

-- Both genders reported the most likely reason to leave ASU would be to earn a greater salary
+- Both genders reported the most likely reason to leave Adams State would be to earn a greater salary

 - Both genders spent significant time caring for family